Moroccan nationalism: Sultan of the Istiqlal

 Mohammed V had secret meetings with nationalist leaders who had not been yet exiled or were still in the country like Ahmed Belafrej, Omar Benabdeljalil, Mohamed Lyazidi, Mohamed Ghazi and Mohamed El Fassi.
 He also encouraged the Istiqlal to form and draft the Independence Manifesto.
 On 8 April 1947, Mohammed V made a historic visit to Tangier where he delivered the Tangier Speech in the Mendoubia Gardens the next day.
 The speech being in Tangier which was an international condominium at the time ensured that the speech would gain international attention.
 This speech was the first time he publicly deviated against the French Protectorate policy.
 For example, he did not pay tribute to France in the speech.
 He was supposed to say "the source of liberty that conducts the country towards prosperity and progress" referring to France.
 According to his son, Hassan, he did not pay tribute because of the 1947 Casablanca massacre.
 Furthermore, he affirmed "Moroccan unity" as well as the country's "Arabo-Islamic destiny":

 Morocco earnestly desires to acquire its full rights.
 It goes without saying that Morocco is a country attached by the strongest ties to the Arab countries of the East, naturally desiring that these ties grow stronger and stronger, since the Arab League has become an important organization that plays a great role in world politics.
 The Arab countries form a single nation; whether in Tangier or Damascus, this is but one nation.

+As a result of the speech, the monarchy and royal family's popularity soared as the Mohammed V increasingly became a symbol of the nation with his portrait appearing everywhere.
+Official Moroccan historiography marks the year 1947 as the first stage of the Revolution of the King and the People.
+This speech reinforced Morocco's connections with the broader current of Arabism.
+Mohammed V praised the establishment of the "noble" Arab League "which strengthened the bonds between Arabs wherever they are found, enabled their kings and leaders in the [Arab] East and [Arab] West to unite in action and in directing their forward march toward religious guidance, Islamic glory, and Arab honour".
+Allal al-Fassi, while writing approvingly of the speech, similarly emphasised the importance of "achieving a unity of outlook" between Morocco and other Arab countries, "to ensure that Morocco won’t be outpaced and fall back, nor be molded in a non-Arab orientation and outlook".
+The historian Bruce Maddy-Weitzman noted that for Mohammed V "being Arab" was then important for forming a collective identity among Moroccans as well as promoting his religious and political legitmacy along with reaching out to get political support from Arab states and societies.